api3dao/signed-api/packages/api/README.md

 ## Public Endpoint

-The Nodary Signature Pool is publicly accessible at the following endpoint:
+The API is publicly accessible at the following endpoint:

 - https://pool.nodary.io